timrozday-mgnify/emgapi-v2/README.md

 Either: open the [Prefect dashboard](http://localhost:4200), or use a POST request on the [MGnify API](http://localhost:8000/api/v2/), or use the prefect CLI via docker compose.
 E.g. kick off the "ENA fetch studies and samples" flow with a PRJxxxxx accession.
 This example flow will call the ENA API to list samples for the project, create entities in the DB for them, and then launch a nextflow pipeline to fetch read-run FASTQ files for each sample.

+### Interacting with Slurm
+The Slurm cluster is started provided the `--profile slurm` is included in your docker compose up command.
+`task slurm` will open a shell on the slurm controller node, where you can run things like `sinfo`, `squeue`, `srun`, `sbatch` etc.

+`task sbatch -- --wait -t 00:00:30 --mem 10M --wrap="ls" -o listing.txt` will dispatch a job directly.

+Use e.g. `docker logs slurm_worker -f` to see the job execute.

+Connect a DB tool to `jdbc:mariadb://localhost:3306/slurm` to inspect the Slurm DB including `donco_job_table` table of jobs.